stelauconseil/vds-verify/docs/privacy-policy-en.md

 ### No Storage of User Data

-We do not store any information related to the QR Codes you decrypt using our VDS Verify service.
-All data contained in the QR Codes you submit is processed in real-time, and no trace is retained after the operation.
+We do not store any information related to the VDS you decode using our VDS Verify service.
+All data contained in the VDS you submit is processed in real-time, and no trace is retained after the operation.

 ## Technical Data and Cookies